AdisonKleinsasser/GitBook/lawrence-information/transferring-files.md

 ### SCP

 The standard command line method for file movement between hosts is the `scp`command \(secure copy\).
 This is an ssh based protocol designed for moving files between local and remote hosts.
-To get files from your local computer, you will need to open a local terminal session on your computer \(Do not connect to the HPC!, in this example, local@xyz is my local PC\).
+To get files from your local computer, you will need to open a local terminal \(another command line\) session on your computer \(Do not connect to the HPC!, in this example, local@xyz is my local PC\).

 ```
 [local@xyz ~]$